afescott/alpha_impl/01-vault/README.md

 - a) Describe the vulnerability and the payoffs for an attacker.
+An attacker listens to the mempool for incoming transactions.
+A user(s) submits a transaction (e.g. via Uniswap) with high slippage.
+If the transaction or recent incoming transactions cause price fluctuations the attacker (bot) can initiate a high gas fee transaction.
+This secures priority leading to a cheaper purchase price whilst the subsequent victim pays a higher price for e.g. a token.

 - b)  Produce code that can check if this vulnerability has occurred in the past and determine how much value was lost, if any.

 - c)  Write code for the bot that can carry out the exploit (don’t worry about returning user funds).